★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-CSX's eastern network and port connectivity support export coal routing; for certain origin-destination pairs, rail remains the practical long-haul option.
+CSX's eastern network and port connectivity support export coal routing; for certain origin-destination pairs, rail remains the practical long-haul option, but coal demand is structurally weaker and export benchmarks remain volatile.

 Erosion risks